Computer Station Nation is reader-supported.

 The V3 shape is recognizably DeathAdder but slimmer than older generations.
 The rear hump is lower and the sides are more aggressive.
 Right-hand palm and claw grip players will feel at home immediately.
 The thumb side has two side buttons and a sculpted ledge.
 Left side is smooth.

-The top surface is a matte coated plastic.
-It picks up fingerprints less than glossy options and provides some grip resistance.
-The PTFE mouse feet are four separate pads — two small front pads and two rear pads.
-They glide well on cloth and hard surface pads.
-The feet do not rattle or flex under normal use.
+The top surface is matte coated plastic.
+It picks up fingerprints less than glossy options and gives some grip resistance.
+The PTFE (polytetrafluoroethylene) mouse feet are four separate pads — two small front pads, two rear.
+They glide well on both cloth and hard surface pads without rattling or flexing under normal use.

 At 63g, the mouse feels noticeably lighter than most wired mice.
 You can hear and feel the hollow construction when you tap the shell.
-The build does not feel cheap, but it is clearly optimized for weight reduction rather than the solid feel of heavier mice.
-If premium weight and density matter to you, this is a trade-off to accept.
+The build doesn’t feel cheap, but it’s clearly optimized for weight reduction rather than the dense feel of heavier mice.
+If premium heft matters to you, that’s a trade-off to accept going in.

 The braided cable is 2.1 meters long.
-It has minimal memory (does not hold the curled shape from being boxed).
+It has minimal memory — doesn’t hold the curled shape from being boxed.
 With a simple rubber band near the mouse cord anchor, most of the cable drag disappears.
 A proper cable bungee resolves it entirely.

 Performance and sensor

 The Focus Pro sensor is the same chip used in Razer flagship mice including the DeathAdder V3 Pro wireless and the Viper V3 Pro.
 It uses a Sony IMX899 image sensor.
-At 400-1600 DPI, which covers the range most competitive players use, it tracks without jitter, angle snapping, or acceleration.
-Lift-off distance is low (about 2mm on most surfaces) and is adjustable in Synapse with asymmetric cut-off settings.
+At 400-1600 DPI — the range most competitive players use — it tracks without jitter, angle snapping, or acceleration.
+Lift-off distance is low (about 2mm on most surfaces) and adjustable in Synapse with asymmetric cut-off settings.

 The optical main switches register clicks with no pre-travel and no post-travel.
-They are physically faster than mechanical switches because the light beam registers the actuation before a physical contact is made.
-The difference in click latency between optical and mechanical switches is a few milliseconds at most, which does not translate to meaningful game performance.
-What optical switches do deliver is long-term durability — the 90 million click rating means the switches will outlive the rest of the mouse for most players.
+They’re physically faster than mechanical switches because the light beam registers actuation before physical contact is made.
+The click latency difference between optical and mechanical is a few milliseconds at most — not meaningful for game performance.
+What optical switches do deliver is long-term durability.
+The 90 million click rating means the switches will outlive the rest of the mouse for most players.

-Side button feel is adequate.
-They have a short travel and a clear tactile click.
-Not as crisp as the main buttons, but better than average for side buttons.
+Side button feel is solid.
+Short travel, clear tactile click.
+Better than average for side buttons.
 The scroll wheel has defined steps with light resistance — not mushy, not scratchy.

 Software and updates

-Razer Synapse 3 handles DPI adjustment, polling rate (up to 1,000 Hz standard, 8,000 Hz with the HyperPolling adapter), RGB customization, button remapping, and surface calibration.
-The software is optional for basic use — the mouse ships with a default 800 DPI setting that works out of the box.
+Razer Synapse 3 handles DPI (dots per inch) adjustment, polling rate (up to 1,000 Hz standard, 8,000 Hz with the HyperPolling adapter), RGB customization, button remapping, and surface calibration.
+The software is optional for basic use — the mouse ships with a default 800 DPI setting that works right out of the box.

 Synapse has a history of being resource-intensive and requiring an account login.
 The latest versions are lighter than they were in 2020-2022.
-On a modern gaming PC with 16GB+ RAM, the background process does not cause measurable performance issues.
-On older or lower-spec systems, you may want to disable the Synapse startup process and only run it when you need to change settings.
+On a modern gaming PC with 16GB+ RAM, the background process doesn’t cause measurable performance issues.
+On older or lower-spec systems, disable the Synapse startup process and only run it when you need to change settings.

 Firmware updates have been released since launch to improve surface calibration behavior and fix a click latency issue that affected some early units.
 The current firmware as of 2025 is stable.
 No outstanding known issues in the community.